Youth, Family, and Community Sciences

-This an online non-thesis master's degree requires a total of 30 graduate credit hours.
+The Master of Youth, Family, and Community Sciences (MR) is an online non-thesis master's degree that requires a total of 30 graduate credit hours.
 It culminates in a capstone experience during the student’s final semester.
 This option is ideal for students who desire a master’s degree as their final degree.

 Students may also choose the master of science (M.S.) degree option, which requires 36 graduate credit hours.
 The M.S. culminates in a final oral examination and thesis approved by the student’s graduate committee.
 The M.S. option is ideal for students with an interest in pursuing a doctoral program or with a strong interest in research and program evaluation.